sphero-inc/Sphero-iOS-SDK/samples/AchievementSample/README.md

 ### Connect your application to SpheroWorld

-The first step to integrate your application with SpheroWorld is to pass in your applicaion id and secret string (*obtained from SpheroWorld as shown below*) when your main activity starts before you make any calls to RobotLibrary.
+The first step to integrate your application with SpheroWorld is to pass in your application id and secret string (*obtained from SpheroWorld as shown below*) when your main activity starts before you make any calls to RobotLibrary.

 ![catball.png](https://github.com/orbotix/Sphero-iOS-SDK/raw/master/samples/AchievementSample/catball.png)